The condition number of join decompositions: Numerical experiments

 \section{Numerical experiments}

 We illustrate the theoretical results in the setting of CPDs.
-The code implementing the computation of the condition number presented in \refsec{sec_tensor_rank_decomposition} is included the ancillary files.
-For performing the experiments, some features of Tensorlab v3.0 \cite{Tensorlab} were employed.
+We performed several experiments in Matlab R2016b, employing some features of Tensorlab v3.0 \cite{Tensorlab}.
+The code implementing the computation of the condition number presented in \refsec{sec_tensor_rank_decomposition} is included in the ancillary files of the arXiv version of this paper.

 In this section, low-rank tensors are specified by \emph{factor matrices} $A_k = [\sten{a}{i}{k}]_{i=1}^r$ with $\sten{a}{i}{k} \in \R^{m_k}$; the associated tensor is $\tensor{A} := \ldbracket A_1,\ldots,A_d \rdbracket := \sum_{i=1}^r \sten{a}{i}{1} \otimes \cdots \otimes \sten{a}{i}{d}$.
 By $X \sim N(0,1)$ we mean that all elements of $X \in \R^{m \times n}$ are standard normally distributed with zero mean and unit standard deviation.